Pages

 Only partially, and only temporarily.
 The cost ceiling buys time.
 It does not change direction.

-The most exposed roles are not those at the bottom of the skills ladder or the top.
-They are in the middle: paralegals, junior coders, financial analysts, content writers, radiology readers, customer service agents, roles that are routine, pattern-based, and high-volume.
-These are precisely the tasks where AI delivers the clearest per-unit economics.
+The most exposed roles are not at the bottom of the skills ladder or the top.
+They are in the middle: paralegals, junior coders, financial analysts, content writers, customer service agents, roles that are routine, pattern-based, and high-volume.
+At Uber, around 70 percent of committed code now originates with AI.
+That number should concentrate the mind of every mid-career professional whose work is pattern recognition at volume.

 The Real Disruptor: Robotics, Not Software